supremainc/sfmdev/docs/tutorials/pysfm/tutorial.md

 True  # Return value of module.connect()
 >>>
 ```
-As shown in above, packet trace information is printed as default.
-If you want to disable this feature, you should call a function `deactivate_packet_trace()` before connect.
-(In opposite case, you should use `activate_packet_trace()` to enable.)
+As shown in the above, packet trace information is printed by default.
+If you want to disable this feature, you should call a function deactivate_packet_trace() before connect.
+(In the opposite case, you should use activate_packet_trace() to enable.)

 ```console
 >>> import pysfm